kanow/operations/Documentation/Changelog/Index.rst

 	 	Changes:

  - :Version:
+		1.2.0
+   :Changes:
+		Add new filter for type.
+When using your own templates please check Partials/List/Form.html, Templates/Operation/List.html and Templates/Operation/Search.html to use the new filter.
+More infos here in :ref:`Manual <users-manual>`.
+ - :Version:
 		1.1.0
    :Changes:
 		Change name of ts-constant and ts-setup from "overrideCenterLangList" to "overrideCenterLongList".
 Please check your ts after update.